 Choose a Garden:

 Will yours be a beautiful bouquet of flowers?
 Or is a vegetable garden more to your liking?
 Do you love the smell of fresh, handpicked basil?
 Then an herb garden might be right up your alley.
-You could always mix it up and plant some flowers alongside your tomatoes and basil.
+You could always mix it up and plant some flowers alongside your tomatoes and basil – marigolds make a great companion plant to many fruits and vegetables.
 But before you start your own backyard farm, there’s one piece of advice you should keep in mind:

 It is very easy to bite off more than you can chew with any garden.
 That’s why it is always smart to start small and work your way up.
 Start with a few good beginner plants, such as sunflowers or daffodils, and gradually build out your garden as it begins to grow.
 Remember, more plants means your garden will need more care and attention.